 The two-year programme consists of three eight-month rotations in three different areas of the organisation - Clinical Drug Development, Global Medical Affairs and Global Safety.
 Within the three departments you will be involved in specific everyday tasks through which you will get experience with elements such as clinical development planning of a drug candidate, global and local positioning strategies for a marketed drug, medical documentation in a new drug application, pharmacovigilance activities such as monitoring adverse events in clinical trials for developmental drugs and making surveys of adverse events for marketed drugs.
 In addition to the rotations, an individual course plan is created allowing the candidates to participate in internal and external courses.
 This can for example include training in GCP (good clinical practice), biostatistics, computer skills and participation in congresses.

 Yes, it is a permanent position.
 It is not a scholarship or a grant.

-development of new drugs, where strong medical skills are highly needed.
+The programme is structured around three main activities within the development of new drugs, where strong medical skills are highly needed.